openstack/charm-deployment-guide/deploy-guide/source/ovn-migration.rst

 5. Unseal Vault (see the `vault charm`_), set up TLS certificates (see `Managing TLS certificates`_), and validate that the services on ovn-central units are running as expected.
-Please refer to the OVN :ref:`ovn_usage` section in the Charm Guide for more information.
+Please refer to the OVN :doc:`cg:admin/networking/ovn` page in the Charm Guide for more information.

 Perform the migration
 ---------------------